openvinotoolkit/openvino/docs/gapi/face_beautification.md

         cv::imshow(config::kWinFaceBeautification, imgBeautif);
     }
 ```
-Once results are ready and can be pulled from the pipeline we display it on the screen and handle GUI events.
+Once results are ready and can be pulled from the pipeline, display it on the screen and handle GUI events.

-See [Running the pipeline](@ref gapi_ifd_running) section in the "Face Analytics Pipeline" tutorial for more details.
+For more details check [Running the pipeline](@ref gapi_ifd_running) section.

 ## Conclusion
-The tutorial has two goals: to show the use of brand new features of G-API introduced in OpenCV 4.2, and give a basic understanding on a sample face beautification algorithm.
+The tutorial had two goals:
+* To show the use of brand new features of G-API introduced in OpenCV 4.2;
+* Present a basic understanding of a sample face beautification algorithm.

 The result of the algorithm application:

 ![Face Beautification example](../img/gapi_face_beautification_example.jpg)

-On the test machine (Intel® Core™ i7-8700) the G-API-optimized video pipeline outperforms its serial (non-pipelined) version by a factor of 2.7 – meaning that for such a non-trivial graph, the proper pipelining can bring almost 3x increase in performance.
+On the test machine (Intel® Core™ i7-8700) the G-API-optimized video pipeline outperforms its serial (non-pipelined) version by a factor of 2.7.
+This meaning that for such a non-trivial graph, the proper pipelining can bring almost 3x increase in performance.